 The calibration is now stored in the circuit board memory but If you need to change the calibration you can re-calibrate the unit at any time by repeating the steps above.

-Fitting Instructions for Smiths RVI Type Tachometers (Early 'Gen 1' type without bullet connectors)
+Fitting Instructions for Smiths RVI Type Tachometers (later 'Gen 2' type with bullet connectors)

-4. Installing The Tachometer in its Case
+4. Installing the Tachometer in its Case